abdulrafayy06/ElectionsManagementSystem-EMS--Jswing-Java-Netbeans/README.md

 - **Database**: None (standalone system)

 ### **Security**
-- Voter authentication ensures each CNIC casts a single vote.
+- Voter authentication ensures each CNIC can only vote once.
-- Admin functionalities are protected against unauthorized access.
+- Admin functionalities are restricted to authorized users only.

 ### **UI/UX Design**
-- Intuitive, user-friendly interface for both Admins and Voters.
+- Designed with user-friendly interfaces for both Admin and Voter roles.

 ---